tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

 # Module 4 - Security Guardrails for Network-based Threats

-Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications that are protected behind a firewall.
-You can enforce controls from within the cluster using DNS egress policies, from a firewall outside the cluster using the egress gateway.
+Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications that are protected by a firewall.
+You can enforce controls from within the cluster using DNS egress policies from a firewall outside the cluster using the egress gateway.
 Controls are applied on a fine-grained, per-pod basis.

 In this module, we will learn how to use Calico to create network policies to control access to and from a pod.
-For this, we will install two example application stacks: The Online Boutique and the Dev environment.
+We will install two example application stacks: The Example Voting Application and the WordPress Application.
 Once the applications are deployed, we will create and test network security policies with different ingress and egress rules to demonstrate how the **workload access control** is done.

 1. Installing the example application stacks: